 If you find that paste is squishing out everywhere when you rub down the paper strips, then you need to scrape more paste off the strips before you use them.
 If the strips are falling off, and layers are lifting off, then your strips are too dry.
 Your object should be pasty and damp while you’re working on it, but not dripping wet.

-Once you've done several layers, leave your artwork to dry - you can hang up a balloon with string, or you can rest a bowl on a wire baking rack, or just sit it somewhere warm and dry.
+Once you’ve done several layers, leave your artwork to dry — you can hang up a balloon with string, or you can rest a bowl on a wire baking rack, or just sit it somewhere warm and dry.
+Turn it occasionally if a wet side is resting on anything.
 After a day or two, add the rest of the layers and let it dry again.
 Then you can decorate it!
+Gesso is a good first layer to seal the object, it can be sanded to a very smooth finish, if desired, and painted.

 Papier mâché pulp